 One clear difference in demographics between Ararat Charter and the Resident Schools is that Ararat historically enrolls a larger White population than the nearby schools, drawing heavily from the surrounding Armenian community.
-85% of Ararat's population is White, with 15% Latino.
-Noteworthy is that Ararat's English learner (EL) population (55.2%) is more significant than any of the Resident Schools

-(Van Nuys Elementary at 51%; Hazeltine Ave.
-ES and Kittridge St. ES, at 41%).
-Moreover, the socioeconomically disadvantaged subgroup at Ararat is 69%.
-With a high population of English learners and youth that are socioeconomically disadvantaged, Ararat Charter School serves the "other white."
+86.8% of Ararat's population is White, with 12.9% Latino, and 0.3% African American.
+Ararat's English learner (EL) population is 51.9%.
+Moreover, the socioeconomically disadvantaged subgroup at Ararat is 79.1%.
+With a high population of English learners and students who are socioeconomically disadvantaged, Ararat Charter School serves the "other white."
 The majority of our students' families are immigrants from Armenia, Russia, Lebanon, or Mexico.
-Lastly, 99% of our students are exposed to a language other than English at home.
+Lastly, 99.7% of our students are exposed to a language other than English at home.
 Ararat Charter School is proud to serve this unique population and works diligently to meet their overall educational needs.